DBT for ADHD Therapy in Gainesville Florida

 • Distress tolerance

-Offers short, in-the-moment options for getting through overwhelm without making things worse.
+Short, in-the-moment options for getting through overwhelm without making things worse.

 I don’t expect you to memorize a long list of techniques.
 We keep skills simple, practice them gradually, and adapt them to the situations you actually deal with.

-What the First Session Is Like
+What the First DBT-Informed ADHD Session Is Like

 In the first session, my goal is to help things feel a little less heavy, not to push you to explain everything at once.